cdrummey216/dms-logchain/README.md

 $ curl http://0.0.0.0:4000/mine
 ```

-Returns the mined block with all its data and related transactions.
+Returns the mined block with all its data and related entries.

 ```
 {